-The mandatory effective date of IFRS 9 is for annual periods beginning on or after January 1, 2018.
-The Company has assessed the effects of IFRS 9 and believes that there will be no changes to the measurement of the Company's financial instruments.
+The Company adopted IFRS 9, Financial Instruments ("IFRS 9") effective May 1, 2018.
+Upon adoption of IFRS 9 there were no changes to the measurement of the Company's financial instruments.

-R. Proposed Transactions
+P. Proposed Transactions

 Other than normal course review of monthly submittals, there are no other new acquisitions or proposed transactions contemplated as at the date of this report.